GatorGauge/GatorGauge/README.md

 ## Config.ini

-Default Variables.
-Do not wrap variables in quotes.
-The program will automatically create one for you upon first execution and prompt you to fill in the values.
-Project must receive valid inputs in order for the program to download any repositories.
+GatorGauge uses default Variables.
+Do not wrap variables in quotes as the program will automatically create one for users upon its first execution and will prompt users to fill in the necissary values.
+GatorGauge must receive valid inputs in order for the program to download repositories.
 These values can be edited from the command line with the command:

 ```
 config edit